dmprofe/en.javascript.info/1-js/04-object-basics/08-symbol/article.md

 Now let's explore symbols, see what they can do for us.

-> ![t]- t: Skip the rest of this guide if you are in a hurry.
+> ![t] t: Skip the rest of this guide if you are in a hurry.
 >
 > - We can consider it "advanced".
 > - There are some stuff in following guides that we will not understand.
 Let's